 Click the WordPress Installer in the WordPress Tools area of cPanel.
 You will be guided through the setup.

 I prefer to use URLs without www, but it makes no difference in terms of SEO whether you use coolwebsite.com or www.coolwebsite.com.

 Your online store is going to process payments so it’s imperative that you use SSL.
 I recently added SSL to many of my own sites, and it’s really easy.
 Let’s Encrypt offers free SSL certificates, so there’s no reason not to make your site secure.

 There are different levels of SSL, as explained in this post.
 In the beginning you can just install a free one from Let’s Encrypt, then upgrade to a paid (and more trusted) SSL certificate later.

 Not only does an SSL certificate ensure that payments made on your site are encrypted, it’s a small ranking factor on Google.
 If two sites are identical in terms of SEO and quality, the one with SSL will outrank the other.

-SiteGround lets you install SSL with a couple of clicks.
+Most good hosts let you install SSL with a couple of clicks.
 If you’re using a different hosting company, simply contact technical support or google “install SSL on + your web host name” to find instructions for your host.

 As soon as you select your protocol, select your domain in the dropdown.